habibbhutto/habibbhutto/README.md

 I build secure and reliable software systems using modern tools and techniques.

 I have built and scaled software systems for a large user base.
-I have led, developed, and maintained several critical features Nintex Workflow Cloud, Xendit Payments, and Ezypay Subscription Payment System.
+I have led, developed, and maintained several critical features for Nintex Workflow Cloud, Xendit Payments, and Ezypay Subscription Payment System.

 Before that I worked on some of the cool stuff like Natural User Interfaces, Body Gesture Recognition Systems and Image Processing to build cool solutions.